 - Try and login normally with your Box specific password

-- You will receive a text message containing a 6-character alphanumeric confirmation code separated by a space
+- You will receive a text message with a six-character alphanumeric confirmation code separated by a space

-- Login again with that 6-character code as your actual FTP password
+- Login again with that six-character code as your FTP password